-Insurance Claims For a DC Car Accident
+Insurance Claim For a DC Car Accident

 Meanwhile, our personal injury lawyers have handled car accident cases for over 70 years.
 Since 1954, we have successfully resolved over 10,000 personal injury cases.
 This means we are familiar with the many procedural requirements affecting your case.
 While the statute of limitations for DC injuries is three years, not everything related to a car accident injury falls under that three-year deadline.
 There are layers to insurance claims after a DC car accident.

-Understanding Your Insurance Coverage
+Understanding Your Insurance Coverage After a DC Car Accident

 Liability Insurance